Shellyspike/Primo/Primo.Networking_en.md

 #### HTTP Request

 1. The element includes the following properties:

 - **Basic Authentication**:
   - Login
   - Password
-     - Secure password - A password encrypted using SecureString.
+  - Secure password: A password encrypted using `SecureString`.

 - **Client Certificate Authentication**:
   - Certificate password
-     - Check SSL - Enable this option if SSL certificate verification is required.
+  - Check SSL: Enable this option if SSL certificate verification is required.
   - Client SSL
-     - Secure password - Encrypted certificate password.
-The password encrypted with SecureString is not stored in plain text.
+  - Secure password: Encrypted certificate password.
+The password encrypted with `SecureString` is not stored in plain text.
 You can retrieve it, for example, from the "Credential Manager" application.

 - **General**:
-     - Continue on exception
-     - Disable logging
-     - Name
+  - Continue on exception: The script will continue running even if an error occurs during the execution of the element.
+  - Disable logging: Allows disabling logging in the console (only for this element).
+This is useful, for example, if the element handles confidential data.
+There is also an option to enable/disable logging centrally for all new elements added to the project.
+To do this, go to `File > Settings > General > Elements` and set the desired value in the `Disable logging for new elements` checkbox.
+  - Name: The name of the element, which is displayed in its header and in the log.
+For convenience, the element name can be changed within the process, for example, when multiple identical components are used.
-     - Screenshot on error
+  - Screenshot on error: A screenshot will be taken if an error occurs.
-     - Screenshot on finish
-     - Timeout
+  - Screenshot on finish: Allows taking a screenshot upon the element's completion.
+All screenshots are saved in the `.Screenshots` folder, which is automatically created inside the process folder.
-     - Wait after (ms)
+  - Wait after (ms): Pause after the element is executed.
-     - Wait before (ms)
+  - Wait before (ms): Adds a pause before the element is executed.

 - **Input**:
-     - Format - Select the response format required from the server.
-The default is ANY - any format.
+  - Format: Select the response format required from the server.
+The default is `ANY` - any format.
-     - Method - Select the request method.
-The default is GET.
+  - Method: Select the request method.
+The default is `GET`.
-     - URL - required.
+  - URL: Required.
 The URL to which the request is made.

 - **OAuth1**:
   - Consumer key
   - Consumer secret
   - OAuth1 secret
   - OAuth1 token

 - **OAuth2**:
   - OAuth2 token

 - **Output**:
-     - Content - The content of the server's response.
+  - Content: The content of the server's response.
-     - Headers - The response headers.
+  - Headers: The response headers.
-     - Status - The status of the server's response.
+  - Status: The status of the server's response.

 - **Parameters**:
-     - Attachments - An array of file paths to upload in the request.
+  - Attachments: An array of file paths to upload in the request.
-     - Body - The request body.
+  - Body: The request body.
 Note that quotation marks in the request body must be escaped using the `\` symbol.
 Example of escaping for JSON format: `"{\"title\":\"MyTitle\"}"`.
   - Cookies
-     - Format - Specify the body format.
-The default is XML.
+  - Format: Specify the body format.
+The default is `XML`.
-     - Headers - The request headers.
+  - Headers: The request headers.
-     - Parameters - The request parameters.
+  - Parameters: The request parameters.
-     - Resource path - The path for saving the file received from the request.
+  - Resource path: The path for saving the file received from the request.
-     - URL segments - A dictionary of segments added to the URL.
-Specified in the format "{key}".
+  - URL segments: A dictionary of segments added to the URL.
+Specified in the format `{key}`.

 2. **Troubleshooting HTTP Request Configuration:**
    - The message "Operation timeout expired" might indicate an incorrectly set timeout.